jrmarino/synth/README.md

 Synth can be configured to crossbuild packages with a bit of help from `binmiscctl(1)` and the `qemu-user-static` port.
-Currently, synth supports armv6 and aarch64 crossbuilds.
+Currently, synth supports armv6 and aarch64 crossbuilds on FreeBSD.
+Note that synth also works natively on FreeBSD/ARM64 (aarch64), but that option is not available for FreeBSD/ARM (armv6).

 The following example demonstrates how to build crossbuild armv6 from an amd64 host, and uses [QemuUserModeHowTo](https://wiki.freebsd.org/QemuUserModeHowTo) as a reference: